traefik/traefik/docs/content/middlewares/retry.md

 `TODO: add schema`

-Retry to send request if it can't reach any backend server.
+The Retry middleware is in charge of reissuing a request a given number of times to a backend server if that server does not reply.
-So it will not retry if a server answers regardless of the status of the response.
+To be clear, as soon as the server answers, the middleware stops retrying, regardless of the response status.

 ## Configuration Examples